Workspace & storage format

 Environments and secrets

 Environments are stored as YAML files within the hidden .env directory.
 Local-only data, such as your run history, is kept in the .impostor directory and is automatically ignored by git.
+Before saving, Impostor automatically redacts sensitive secrets from the run history to protect your credentials.

 Collaboration